 - Migrate the processing node.

 - Before restarting the node, create a marker file (empty file) named "rolling-upgrade" in the <digital-factory-data> folder.
-This will prevent any conflict with the other nodes.
-The description of this marker is available here.
+This will prevent conflicts with the other nodes.
+For a description of this marker, see the FAQs.

 - Restart the node.
 Note that the node will not be in full read-only mode anymore.